Snehal-11-dube/Bubble-Sort/README.md

 # Bubble-Sort
-Sorting technique to sort Elements of an array in ascending order
+Sorting technique to sort Elements of an array in ascending order.
+Array input taken from user.